-We are a small, women-run law firm with a focus on trusts and estates and elder law, as well as the transactional matters critical throughout the life of your business.
+We are a small, women-owned and women-run law firm with a focus on trusts and estates and elder law, as well as the transactional matters critical throughout the life of your business.
 Our unwavering goal is a successful resolution of your legal issues, along with the utmost in client satisfaction.

 At Moonan, Stratton & Waldman, our partners Kristen Prull Moonan and Amy Stratton and their team take a hands-on approach … from the very first meeting to the conclusion of your legal matter.